I’ve been reading and writing a bit about habits lately.

 One of the books that really helped me in this area is Better Than Before by Gretchen Rubin.
 It was this book that introduced me to the four tendencies.
 Learning that I slot into The Questioner tendency helped me know and understand myself better.
 It certainly explained why a large percentage of my blog post titles are questions!

 Better Than Before discusses the pillars of habits – monitoring, foundation, scheduling, and accountability.
-One of my favorites sections was on Desire, Ease, and Excuses (where I learned about how the power of abstaining could help me).
+One of my favorite sections was on Desire, Ease, and Excuses (where I learned about how the power of abstaining could help me).

 I was so intrigued by The Four Tendencies that I also bought her later book based solely on this topic.